 Unit Credit Limitations

 - Passed/Not Passed Units.
 All courses used to satisfy major requirements must be taken on a letter-graded basis, unless courses are only offered on a Passed/Not Passed basis.
-The Academic Senate limits the total number of courses graded P, including units earned in courses graded "P/NP only," to one third of the units completed on the UC Davis campus.
+If a student adds or changes a major course offered for a letter grade to Passed/Not Passed, the college will return it to a letter grade.
+In addition, the Academic Senate limits the total number of courses graded P, including units earned in courses graded "P/NP only," to one third of the units completed on the UC Davis campus.

 - Physical Education.
-Maximum of 6 units of Physical Education (PHE) 001, 006 and similar physical activity courses including transfer work.
+Maximum of 6 units of Physical Education PHE 001 & PHE 006, and similar physical activity courses including transfer work.

 - Transfer Work.
 Maximum of 105 units of credit earned at two-year institutions (community college).